ECK0320/SnowballAssociates/content/market_decision_log/calls/2025/251008_FollowUp_PWR-Sell.md

 ### 3. Additional View
 Since the September cut, the market has begun to pay marginally more attention to the real economy fundamentals.
 However, **no singular bearish catalyst** sufficient to trigger a major equity drawdown has emerged ***yet***.

-Base case: the market **continues to grind higher** toward **NDX 25,279.5–26,162.83**, with PWR’s second target at **$456.07** still in play.
-Given the confluence of the deteriorating real economy and the limited justification for the current valuation by both fundamentals and technical analyses, I am initiating a **third TACTICAL SELL/UNDERWEIGHT call** when PWR’s stock price enters the target range of **$434.39–$456.07.**
+Base case: the market **continues to grind higher** toward **NDX 25,279.5–26,162.83**, with PWR’s second target at **$456.07** still in play

+Given the confluence of the deteriorating real economy and the limited justification for the current valuation by both fundamentals and technical analyses, I am initiating a **third TACTICAL SELL/UNDERWEIGHT call** when PWR’s stock price enters the target range of **$434.39–456.07**.

 -----